Clan Ostoja (Moscics): Modern times

-Currently, the Ostoja (Moścics) clam is organized by the Ostoja Family Association.
+Currently, the Ostoja (Moścics) clan is organized by the Ostoja Family Association.
 In 2012, the Association was registered with the District Court in Rzeszów.
 The main goals of the Association (according to the statute) are: integration of Ostoja families and carrying out activities aimed at continuing family traditions, supporting Ostoja families, in particular studying youth, and providing material help to people in a particularly difficult life situation.
 In the years 2012–2017, five meetings of members and supporters of the Ostoja Family Association were held in Dwór Ostoya, in Jasionka near Rzeszów.